SP1X-Cd/Haxis-Cxx-lib/README.md

-# EASY_CPP Library Documentation
+# Haxis Library Documentation

-The `easy_cpp.h` library provides a set of helper functions to simplify working with C++.
+The `Haxis.hpp` library provides a set of helper functions to simplify working with C++.

 ## Table of Contents
 - [Input/Output](#inputoutput)